kakaragame/KLauncher/README.md

 This is an example command

-`./klauncher --game jenkins:master --engine jenkins:master --test_mode --working_dir test`
+`./klauncher --game jenkins:master --engine jenkins:master --test-mode --working-dir test`